 Drug addiction is a vast issue all over the world.
-According to the Centers for Disease Control and Prevention, in the United States alone, drug-related deaths are at an all-time high at almost 100,000 per year.
+According to the Centers for Disease Control and Prevention, in the United States alone, drug-related deaths are at an all-time high of almost 100,000 per year.
 Yet all is not lost, and rehabilitation is possible with the correct treatment that addresses the underlying causes and provides ongoing care.
 The first and most crucial steps to recovery include detoxification and withdrawal, which are harmful if not monitored by trained professionals.

 Drugs like cocaine and heroin are mentally and physically addictive.
 Throughout an addiction period, a user’s body and brain become dependent on specific substances for bodily function.
 For example, the sudden rush of serotonin caused by cocaine causes the endocrine system and brain to rely on cocaine to produce that chemical, disrupting natural homeostasis.